Duelling Over a Grand

 On land ONE WAY traffic pattern:

-Launching: please carry boats to Control Commission and the launching dock via the fire lane on the east side of the boathouse.
+Launching: please carry boats to Control Commission and the launching dock via the fire lane on the east (highway) side of the boathouse.

 Driving an umpire or safety boat is one of the best ways to watch racing - and we always needs drivers!
 Safety Co-ordinators Rob Carnduff and Gregor MacIntosh are happy to provide one-on-one training any weekday evening or weekend.
 Learn how to operate and maneuver a boat and perform rescues.